Techtonica/curriculum/command-line/dot-profile.md

 #### Aliases

 It's often helpful to make commands for yourself that are short cuts.
+Bash aliases allows you to set a shortcut command for a longer command.
 For example what if you want to change to your directory but you don't want to type `cd ~/scripts`.
 What if you could just type `cdscr` instead?
+Aliases are defined in the .bash_profile or .bashrc file typically in your home directory.
+A bash alias has the following structure:
+`alias [alias_name]="[command_to_alias]"`
+A new alias always starts on a new line with the **alias** keyword.
+You define the shortcut command you want to use with the alias name, followed by an equal sign.
+In quote you type the full command you want to run.
+This is illustrated below with the "cd" command being customised to "cdscr".

-Let's make a file called `aliases` in our scripts folder. type the following:
+Let's make a file called `aliases` in our scripts folder, type the following:
 `alias cdscr='cd "$HOME/scripts"'`

 Next let's add the following to our `.profile`.